Below are listed all the changes in Employment Law for 2018, and those on the horizon coming in 2019.

 Hence its proposal of further consultation to gain clarity on Employment status for those on the boundary between employment and self-employment.

-Options under consideration are:
+Options under co

 - a “Precise Criteria” test: a test based on price and objective criteria, such as:

 the percentage of an individual’s income that comes from a single employer, and

 - a “Precise structure” test: similar to above but the test is based on a clear order, hierachy and weighting of the criteria

 - A less complex test by reducing the number of factors to consider.
 The Government used as an example the test for taxing individuals who work through agencies, which depends on whether they work under the “supervision, direction or control of another”.

 The Government is launching 3 other consultations on the recommendations made by the Taylor review, seeking views on legislation for:

 - protecting agency workers